 Currently, the Guardian RT can only be prescribed by doctors in the following U.S. cities where there is a better chance for insurance coverage:

 - Boston, Massachusetts

 - Tampa, Florida

-Availability of the Guardian RT system was limited to these cities because of the initial price of about $3,500 planned for the system.
-However, release of the Dexcom continuous monitoring system for $800 or less may reduce the intial cost for this system.
+The availability of the Guardian RT system was limited to these cities because of the initial price of about $3,500 planned for the system.
+However, the release of the Dexcom continuous monitoring system for $800 or less may reduce the initial cost for this system.
 No price has been set as yet for the home version which has FDA approval and is expected to be available sometime in 2007 for those not on an x22 pump.

 MiniMed introduced its first insulin pump, the model 502 pump, in 1983.
 Purchased by Medtronic in 2003 for $3 billion, Minimed’s diabetes products include external insulin pumps, some infusion sets, it’s continuous glucose monitoring technology, and a few other products.
 Meanwhile, MiniMed’s founder, Al Mann, has started a company called Mannkind with plans to bring to market insulin that is faster than today’s “rapid” insulins.